 Basically, any event that may damage the nerve either directly or indirectly can cause toothache.
 Naturally some cases are more severe than others, however, this is the basic mechanism they all follow and as the inflamed area increases, so will the pain.

 In some severe cases, the pain will start radiating into other nearby areas like the cheeks or bone (jaw).
-When the damage is located at the tooth’s nerve the condition is known as pulpits.
+When the damage is located at the tooth’s nerve the condition is known as pulpits and can be a leading reason for one to visit a dentist.

 Some symptoms include: pain with chewing, sensitivity to hot or cold, bleeding (gums) and oral swelling (localized or not).